SARAD-GmbH/RegServer/doc/source/actor_messages.rst

 Request to free an instrument from the reservation.

-Sent from
+Sent from:
     RestApi

-Expected RETURN
+Expected RETURN:
+    ERROR_CODE:
-    ERROR_CODE expected to be "OK", "OK_SKIPPED"
+        expected to be "OK", "OK_SKIPPED"

 ActorExitRequest
 ----------------